faticamer/dotfiles/README.md

 > [!IMPORTANT]
 > It is extremely important that **Stow directory** matches the **target directory**.
 If you're not familiar with these terms, run `man stow` for more information.

+In installation-scripts directory, there are a few scripts to quickly install and setup your development environment.
+For more info, refer to the [documentation](./installation-scripts/README.md).

+I am using **kanagawa** color scheme for most of the tools.
+You can find some screenshots in [assets](./assets/screenshots/) directory.
+Additionally, you can find images I use in  [wallpapers](./assets/wallpapers/) directory.

 > [!NOTE]
 > You can remove `.stow-local-ignore` file.
 Make sure to `rm -r` directories **installation-scripts** and **assets**.
 GNU Stow will then revert back to the global `.stow-global-ignore` file.